-The economic characteristics and risks of the shared appreciation rights receivable and payable are not viewed as being closely related to those arising on the mortgages and Notes, respectively.
-The shared appreciation rights receivable and payable have therefore been valued separately from the mortgages and Notes using current HPI at balance sheet date.
-There is uncertainty regarding the timing of any future shared appreciation.
-As a borrower could sell immediately the directors consider that spot price is the best estimate of shared appreciation and therefore current HPI is used.
+The economic characteristics and risks of the shared appreciation rights receivable and payable are viewed as being closely related to those arising on the mortgages and Notes, respectively.
+There is uncertainty regarding the timing of any future shared appreciation, and therefore the shared appreciation rights receivable and payable have been valued with the mortgages and Notes using HPI forecasts and actual past sales.